Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress26/08/2023

-Eating too fast, too much, snacking instead of main meals, skipping protein affects digestion, making women gain weight easily.
+Eating too fast, too much, snacking instead of main meals, and skipping protein affects digestion, making women gain weight easily.

 Eating habits can have a significant impact on health.
 Women should be aware of unhealthy eating habits to protect their health and prevent disease.